viniciusarruda/my-faster/README.md

 # ------------------------------------------------------------------------
 - The choice of anchor scale and ratios has a huge significance and impact
 - Scaling the loss components (alpha, beta, ...) plays an important role in the optimization process
+- The high amount of anchors can lean to a big discrepancy between positive and negative anchors, being the latter much higher.
+The optimization finds a short-cut by kicking every class to background, being hard to the positive proposals to acquire a high probability and be passed to thw second stage.
+  To overcome this issue, a solution can be to reduce the number of proposals to be kept (top_N).
+This will make the batch more balanced.
+Why?
+Because when setting only the batch size for the RPN, there is a huge number of available proposals, and is highly probable that the most is negative examples, because their confident level is too high.
+- The number of top_N in the RPN is for anchors!
+I am always confusing with objects!!!!!
+This justifies the chosen number top_N to be high.
+- The tiny oscilations of the bboxes at the end of training (flickering bboxes effect) is due to the constant change of the winner anchor, i.e., the one with the highest prob.
+The NMS suppressed the others.
+So in one step, anchor A with prob 99% wins anchor B which has prob 98%, and since they overlaps with high threshold, B is suppressed by A. And in other step A gets prob, say 95%, and B gets 97%, thus A is suppressed by B.
+  How one can solve this?
+I propose the Mean Non-Maximum Suppression: get the mean of the bboxes coordinates along the ones which have the iou above threshold.
+Also, the Logarithm Weighted Mean Non-Maximum Suppression: which weights more the bboxes with higher probs than the lower ones.
+  Advantage of this: Does not need to sort?
+Stop flickering bboxes?
+Helps to improve the harder cases?